cdklabs/genai-idp/docs/content/api-reference/genai-idp-api.md

 Whether to automatically configure CORS rules on S3 buckets for CloudFront access.

-When true, the library will configure CORS rules on the input and output buckets to allow access from the CloudFront distribution domain.
+When true, the library will configure CORS rules on the input, output, and discovery buckets to allow access from the CloudFront distribution domain.

 When false, users are responsible for configuring CORS rules themselves.